pysiral/pysiral/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to pysiral's documentation!
 ===================================

-This is the main page for the documentation of the python sea ice radar altimetry (pysiral) toolbox.
+This is the main page for the technical documentation of the python sea ice radar altimetry (pysiral) toolbox.

 .. note::